 For insight on how to gain the most value for your investment in a PR agency, check out our PR Agency Value Matrix below:

 Digital marketers pay attention!
 Did you realize that an effective tech PR strategy can help lower your client acquisition cost over time?
 That’s because as you receive more media coverage, your reputation increases, and you eventually start ranking higher for keyword searches on Google.
 The increased brand awareness also makes it far easier for your target customers to recall you by name.

 It may not be rocket science, but your PR does act like rocket fuel for your marketing efforts.
 Check out our previous article on how to lower your client acquisition using PR.

 Support your sales funnel:

 Related to lowering client acquisition costs, startup marketers and founders can and should find ways to utilize the fruits of their PR labors to help close more business.
-That’s right: PR can help close those sales funnel leads if you know how.
-Whether top of the funnel, middle, or bottom, sharing your news coverage with leads, prospects and customers will lend a hand to your sales team as they seek to close more deals.
+That’s right: PR can help close sales funnel leads if you know how.
+Whether the leads are top-of-the-funnel, middle, or bottom, liberally sharing your news coverage with leads, prospects and customers will lend a hand to your sales team as they seek to close more deals.